-Furthermore, ask the interviewer about the programs that they provide to their in-house technical writers.
-If they name a software that you’re not familiar with, be honest about it, but at the same time reassure them that you’ll learn to use it.
+Furthermore, ask the interviewer about the programs they provide to their in-house technical writers.
+If they name a software you’re unfamiliar with, be honest about it, but at the same time, reassure them that you’ll learn to use it.

 7. What are the Specific Roles and Responsibilities of a Technical Writer?

 As with every other job on the planet, the exact technical writer job description varies from recruiter to recruiter.

 While the recruiter must have already shared the job description with you long before the interview, they might also be curious to know what you believe are a technical writer’s typical roles and responsibilities.

 - Create and manage personas

 - Interview subject matter experts to ensure technically sound content